openblack/openblack/readme.md

 [![AppImage](https://img.shields.io/badge/Package-AppImage-00BBFF)](https://nightly.link/openblack/openblack/workflows/packaging/master/openblack-master.AppImage.zip)
 [![Snap](https://img.shields.io/badge/Package-Snap-E95420)](https://nightly.link/openblack/openblack/workflows/packaging/master/openblack-master.snap.zip)

+# Building

+Clone the code using: `git clone --recursive https://github.com/openblack/openblack.git`

+If you forgot to add `--recursive`, you will have to also run `git submodule update --init` from the `openblack/` directory.

 # Extracting Asset Files

 To use openblack, you must extract assets from the original Black & White game. **Do not distribute these extracted files, as doing so may violate copyright laws.**